MortalTrex/best_minishell/README.md

 3. fork before excve (otherwise rewrites our processes)

 notes
-minitalk can be used for ctrl + V and ctrl + c
+minitalk can be used for ctrl + d and ctrl + c

  Minishell - Project Flow